 Stock and Option Awards.
 These columns show the grant date fair value of the restricted stock unit and stock option awards granted to our named executive officers, excluding the effect of actual or estimated forfeitures.
-See Note 13 of the notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016 for information regarding the assumptions used in the valuation of equity-based awards.
+See Note 13 of the notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017 for information regarding the assumptions used in the valuation of equity-based awards.

-Amounts in the Stock Awards column for 2016 (other than for Mr. Cederoth) include the grant date fair value of the OEA awards, one-time performance-based restricted stock awards designed to build a culture of ownership, to put focus on achieving the Company's strategic plan which will support student outcomes and create stockholder value, and to encourage retention of talent.
-See Compensation Discussion & Analysis V. 2016 Compensation Decisions Long-Term Incentive Compensation Awards Additional One-Time Performance-Based Long-Term Incentive Award to Support Business Transformation (OEA) for information about these awards.
-Because of the one-time nature of these awards in 2016, the comparability of amounts reported is impacted.
+Amounts in the Stock Awards column for 2016 (other than for Mr. Cederoth) include the grant date fair value of the OEA awards, one-time performance-based restricted stock awards designed to build a culture of ownership, to put focus on achieving the Company s strategic plan which will support student outcomes and create stockholder value, and to encourage retention of talent.
+See Compensation Discussion & Analysis

+V. 2016 Compensation Decisions Outstanding Performance-Based Awards 2016 Ownership Equity Awards for information about these awards.
+The one-time nature of these awards in 2016 impacts the comparability of amounts for the years reported.

-For the portion of the restricted stock unit awards that are subject to performance conditions, that grant date fair value is based upon the probable outcome of such conditions as determined at the date of grant and for all such awards shown, that grant date value is based upon achieving the target level of performance.
-The OEA awards and Mr. Nelson s 2016 restricted stock unit awards are the only awards included in these columns that are subject to performance conditions.
+For the portion of the restricted stock unit awards that are subject to performance conditions, the grant date fair value is based upon the probable outcome of such conditions as determined at the date of grant and for all such awards shown, that grant date value is based upon achieving the target level of performance.
+The OEA awards and Mr. Nelson s 2016 and 2017 restricted stock unit awards are the only awards included in these columns that are subject to performance conditions.
 These awards provide for a single payout amount at each vesting date if the applicable performance conditions are satisfied.
 The probable outcome of the performance conditions as determined at the date of grant was that the performance measures would be achieved.
 Because there is no greater payout amount possible, the maximum attainment value is the same as the grant date fair value of these awards at target performance.

 Non-Equity Incentive Plan Compensation.
 Annual cash incentives earned for any year are generally paid to the named executive officers in the first quarter of the following year.
-See Compensation Discussion and Analysis V. 2016 Compensation Decisions Annual Incentive Award Program for Key Executives and Annual Incentive Award Program for more information regarding these amounts.
+See Compensation Discussion and Analysis V. 2017 Compensation Decisions Annual Incentive Award Program for Key Executives and Annual Incentive Award Program for more information regarding these amounts.

 In 2013, the Company introduced cash-based performance units which used relative TSR over a three-year performance period as a new long-term incentive vehicle.
-For Mr. Ayers, the 2015 and 2016 amounts reported in this column also include amounts earned pursuant to the performance units granted in 2013 and 2014, and, for Mr. Czeszewski, the 2016 amount reported in this column also include amounts earned pursuant to the performance units granted in 2014.
-Because 2015 was the first year that amounts were earned pursuant to this award vehicle, the comparability of amounts reported is impacted.
+For Mr. Ayers, the 2015-2017 amounts reported in this column also include amounts earned pursuant to the performance units granted in 2013-2015, and, for Messrs.
+Nelson, Ghia and Hurst, the 2017 amount reported in this column also include amounts earned pursuant to the performance period of this award vehicle impacts the comparability of amounts reported.

 All Other Compensation.
-All Other Compensation for 2016 includes the following components:
+All Other Compensation for 2017 includes the following components:

+Severance

-Name Other (a) Total
+Name Payments (a) Other (b) Total

-Todd S. Nelson \$ 9,680 \$ 9,680
+Todd S. Nelson \$ \$ 9,725 \$ 9,725

-Andrew J. Cederoth \$ 3,687 \$ 3,687
+Ashish R. Ghia \$ \$ 5,400 \$ 5,400

-Jeffrey D. Ayers \$ 5,300 \$ 5,300
+Jeffrey D. Ayers \$ \$ 5,400 \$ 5,400

-David C. Czeszewski \$ 5,300 \$ 5,300

-Andrew H. Hurst \$ 5,300 \$ 5,300
+Andrew H. Hurst \$ \$ 5,400 \$ 5,400

+John R. Kline \$ \$ 5,400 \$ 5,400

-David A. Rawden \$ \$
+Andrew J. Cederoth \$ 751,250 \$ 5,400 \$756,650

-(a) Includes 401(k) plan contributions as well as, for Mr. Nelson, \$4,380 for term life insurance premiums.
+- (a) Includes amounts paid or payable in accordance with the terms of the Company s Executive Severance Plan. - (b) Includes Company matching 401(k) plan contributions as well as, for Mr. Nelson, \$4,325 for term life insurance premiums.
 Information regarding non-discriminatory group welfare benefit plans is excluded from the Summary Compensation Table as permitted by applicable regulations.

-Grants of Plan-Based Awards in 2016
+Grants of Plan-Based Awards in 2017